BC and Western Canadian Lumber Worker Newspaper

-This newspaper details the IWA’s significant influence in British Columbia’s political, economic, and social spheres during the 1960s and early 1970s, highlighting their campaigns for environmental regulation and against racial prejudice, as well as their involvement in anti-war and anti-nuclear movements.
+This newspaper details the IWA’s significant influence in British Columbia’s political, economic, and social spheres, highlighting the union’s campaigns for environmental regulation and against racial prejudice, as well as their involvement in anti-war and anti-nuclear movements.
 The collection also illustrates the union’s response to challenging economic conditions and the onset of neoliberal policies in the late 1970s, which marked the beginning of organized labour’s decline.
-The newspaper’s title evolved over time.

 Topics include: